Our Heritage Project

 The project is the restoration of the Grade II listed Victorian Palm House in Corporation Park in Blackburn, to secure this landmark for future generations.

-will be planned to combine a botanical atmosphere with space suitable for events and education.
+will be planned to combine a botanical atmosphere with possible space suitable for education.
 A new planting scheme will be designed, with aesthetic, educational, environmental and community considerations.
 Environmental controls will be updated to meet the requirements of the plants and occupants throughout the seasons.

 In 2011 a conservatory consultation committee was put in place.

 This team consists of :